Introduction

 both the area of individual riparian and managed wetland subclasses as

-subclasses, and instead apply to riparian and managed wetland land
+wetland subclasses and instead apply to riparian and wetland land covers

-covers generally.
-Therefore, here we filter out the subclasses to
+generally.
+Therefore, here we filter out the subclasses to exclude them

-Note: We will get a warning message here, because our example landscapes do not include all land cover classes present in our metrics data.
+Note: We will get a warning message here, because our toy example landscape does not include all land cover classes present in our metrics data.

 between the baseline and scenario landscapes.
 However, this time because